cheyao/opengl/README.md

 $ ninja
 ```

-# Improving performance
+## Improving performance
-Compile with the flag `-DOPTIMIZE`, but you won't be able to send the binary to others
+Compile with the flag `-DOPTIMIZE=ON`, but you won't be able to send the binary to others (Enables also unsafe floating points)

-# Distribuing
+## Distribuing
 There are scripts in the cmake folder:

 ```